cagov/covid19.ca.gov-site-eng-playbook/content/pages/teams/rad/research.md

 1. learn from existing processes and tools
 2. identify gaps in the approaches
 3. inform priorities and allocate new resources
+4. gain context on the research that has been previously done

 ---